-The U.S. Department of Education will now begin processing FAFSAs starting in October each year and ending in June, 21 months later.
-Example: For the 2022-2023 academic year, the Department of Education will process from Oct.
-1, 2021, until June 30, 2023.
+The U.S. Department of Education will now begin processing FAFSAs starting in December and ending in June, 19 months later.
+Example: For the 2023-2024 academic year, the Department of Education will process from Oct.
+1, 2022, until June 30, 2024.
 A student needs to file only one time for each academic year.
 FAFSA applications can be filed at studentaid.gov

 SCC has set Priority Deadlines to ensure that students file in time to allow processing and awarding before the start of each semester.
 SCC students need to file their FAFSAs by the following dates: